BA (Hons) Education - Top UpSouthwark Campus

 Your tutor will support you to get the most of your time at LSBU, providing advice and signposting to other sources of support in the University.
 They should be the first person at the university that you speak to if you are having any difficulties that are affecting your work.
 These could be academic, financial, health-related or another type of problem.

-In your final year your dissertation supervisor will arrange to meet with you as required.
+As you are starting at Level 6 which is the final year of a degree, your dissertation supervisor will arrange to meet with you as required.

 You can contact your tutor/supervisor for additional support by email or phone.